Stansted Mountfitchet: Landmarks

 Other village attractions include the House on the Hill Toy Museum, which its owners claim "is the largest toy museum in the World".
 Located next to Mountfitchet Castle and Norman Village of 1066, both attractions are owned by Alan Goldsmith.
 The museum opened in 1991 and holds over 80,000 toys, mostly from the 1950s to the 1990s.
 A working windmill built in 1787 is in the village, and is open to the public once a month.

 During the Second World War, the US Air Force constructed an airfield near the village.
 After the war ended, it was subsequently taken over by the government and developed as a commercial airport.
 Today, London Stansted Airport is accessible by road from Junction 8 of the M11 motorway, near Bishop's Stortford and direct by train from London Liverpool Street.
+The airport complex straddles the three civil parishes of Stansted Mountfitchet, Elsenham and Takeley, with the main passenger facilities being in Takeley parish.

 Economy

 In March 2013, Stansted Mountfitchet was named as the UK's fourth most internet-friendly town.
 The Google eTown Awards recognise the top places where businesses are most actively embracing the web and Stansted's high ranking reflects the increased use of the internet to spur economic growth.
 The results put Stansted in fourth place behind Richmond, in third, Edinburgh, in second, and Stratford upon Avon, which took the top spot.

 Titan Airways has its head office in Enterprise House on the property of Stansted Airport.
 Several defunct airlines had their head offices on the Stansted property.
 AirUK (later KLM uk) had its head office in Stansted House.
 Buzz had its head office in Endeavour House.
 AB Airlines had its head office in Enterprise House.
 Lloyd International Airways had its head office at Lloyd House.
 Go Fly had its head office at Enterprise House.

 Until it merged with Lastminute.com in 2006, Travelocity.co.uk had its headquarters in Stansted Mountfitchet and employed around 60 Essex and Hertfordshire locals.
-The office closed in the early part of 2006 and Travelocity.co.uk formally came under the umbrella of Lastminute.com, who has offices in London and Woking, Surrey.
+The office closed in the early part of 2006 and Travelocity.co.uk formally came under the umbrella of Lastminute.com, which has offices in London and Woking, Surrey.

+Governance

+There are three tiers of local government covering Stansted Mountfitchet, at parish, district, and county level: Stansted Mountfitchet Parish Council, Uttlesford District Council, and Essex County Council.
+The parish council is based at the Mountfitchet Exchange at 72 Chapel Hill.

+Population

+At the 2021 census the parish had a population of 8,691 and the Stansted Mountfitchet built up area as defined by the Office for National Statistics had a population of 8,625.

+The population of the parish had been 5,533 at the 2001 census, increasing to 6,011 at the 2011 census.